HOn3 Conversions All underlined phrases are links to a descriptive page.

 I am considering a special version of the K-2S kit that will require installing a 30 tooth axle gear (included), a Faulhaber motor and flywheel, LED lighting and a boiler weight to make this model run and pull with the very best HOn3 models.
 Keep the siderods well lubricated.

-Westside/PSC C & S #74/75 2-8-0 (Micro Cast).
+Westside/ C & S #74/75 2-8-0 (Micro Cast).
 A fine model with a Namiki Motor that sometimes fail.
 Our K-12 Super Glide Drive Kit replaces this motor with a Faulhaber 1319 with a large flywheel and NWSL steel worm for much smoother and stronger running.
 WS had Micro Cast Mizino take the #74 design and make new cylinders, main rods and crossheads, pilot to smokebox steps, tender, doams etc and came out with #75 models of which they say they made 240 units.
 See PSC C&S # 75.

 Westside (Erie Ltd.) D&RGW #50 Davenport B diesel (Tsubomi).
 The first run had an open frame motor, the second run a Sagami Can.
 Both had a small spur gear on the motor shaft that powered a large spur gear coupled to a worm that drove the rear wheel.
 Both were very noisy and only ran fair.
 Raising the front axle slots and adding a center body plate for the axle to rock on will allow the front wheel to rock and maintain all wheel pick-up.
 The best upgrade I have seen is installing a NWSL Flea and aux. gearbox powering both wheels with a flywheel on the motor shaft.
 The Flea is still noisy but this drive removes the waddle the siderods cause and adds flywheel action to smooth out running with poor 4 wheel electrical pick-up.
 Erie Ltd did a rerun with a Mashima 1224 can motor and idler gear drive in the hood that eliminated the spur gear noise.
 Much better.